spglib/spglib/doc/python-spglib.md

 `np.where(equivalent_atom=1)[0]`.
 When the search failed, `None` is returned.

-If `cell` is given as a tuple and collinear polarizations are given as the fourth element of this tuple, symmetry operations are searched considering this freedom.
+If `cell` is given as a tuple and magnetic moments are given as the fourth element of this tuple, symmetry operations are searched considering this freedom.
 In ASE Atoms-class object, this is not supported.